Engines & Styles

 like tourers.
 B.M.W have embraced the shaft drive on nearly all their

-lighter bikes being announced every year.
+and lighter motorbikes being made every year.

 Belt drive is also becoming increasingly popular with manufacturers due